-All code sections 3.07.1425 (d) 1-5 must be addressed in a city's proposal narrative.
+All code sections 3.07.1425 (d) 1-5 should be addressed in a city's proposal narrative.
 Please limit the proposal narrative (not including attachments or cover pages) to 15 pages.
 To be considered in the 2018 growth management decision, cities must submit all required proposal materials to Metro's Chief Operating Officer by close of business on May 31, 2018.
 The Metro Council will not consider proposals that are incomplete or late.
+Please contact Metro staff with any questions about how to address these code sections.

-Cities proposing expansions primarily for employment purposes do not need to address these code sections as they are primarily focused on residential considerations, but must still submit a proposal letter and a concept plan for the urban reserve by May 31, 2018.
+Cities proposing expansions primarily for employment purposes do not need to address these code sections as they are chiefly focused on residential considerations, but must still submit a proposal letter and a concept plan for the urban reserve by May 31, 2018.